 Tell Google: Stop Using Your AI for Genocide, Apartheid, and Border Violence

-This week, while Google hosts its Google Cloud Next conference in an attempt to whitewash its complicity in genocide and militarism, its tech is being weaponized against Palestinians, migrants, and communities of color to fuel more death and destruction at home and abroad.
+Right now, Google is allowing its tech to be weaponized against Palestinians, migrants, and communities of color to fuel more death and destruction at home and abroad.

-Over the past few weeks, Google has taken two major steps towards becoming a full fledged military contractor: they announced a new AI partnership with the world’s largest weapons manufacturer, Lockheed Martin, and a new contract between Google Cloud and U.S. Customs and Border Protection (CBP) to “upgrade the so-called virtual wall.”
+Over the past few months, Google has taken major steps towards becoming a full fledged military contractor: In March, Google announced a new AI partnership with the world’s largest weapons manufacturer, Lockheed Martin, and a new contract between Google Cloud and U.S. Customs and Border Protection (CBP) to “upgrade the so-called virtual wall.”
 These new contracts are in addition to their existing $1.2 billion Project Nimbus contract with the Israeli government and military, and its $32 billion acquisition of Israeli cloud security start-up Wiz earlier this year.

 Through these contracts, Lockheed Martin and CBP will be outfitted with Google’s machine learning capabilities, allowing them to develop deadlier weapons and more sophisticated surveillance systems that could supercharge the genocide in Gaza and the ongoing atrocities at the border.